 ManyMo is useful on the go tool for developers.
 No need to install SDK for testing apps.

-Sometimes e-commerce and recharge company offer coupons that can only be avail through their android apps.
-ManyMo is useful in such situation.
+Sometimes e-commerce and recharge company offer coupons that can only be avail through their Android apps.
+ManyMo is useful in such a situation.
 But for regular use, it’s not a good option.

 ManyMo | (Web only)